 Calculates the thermal resistance of the house

-The Set Point is a constant block.
-It specifies the temperature that must be maintained indoors.
+Set Point is a Constant block that specifies the temperature that must be maintained indoors.
 By default, it is 70 ºF.
 Temperatures are given in ºF.
 The model converts the temperature to ºC.

-The Cost Calculator is a Gain block.
-Cost Calculator integrates the heat flow over time and multiplies it by the energy cost.
-The model plots the heating cost in the PlotResults scope.
+Cost Calculator is a Gain block that integrates the heat flow over time and multiplies it by the energy cost.
+The model plots the heating cost in the

-The House is a subsystem that calculates room temperature variations.
+House is a subsystem that calculates room temperature variations.
 It takes into consideration the heat flow from the heater and heat losses to the environment.
-Heat losses and the temperature time derivative are expressed by Equation 2.
+This equation expresses the heat losses and the temperature time derivative.

 Run Simulation and Visualize Results

-According to this model, it would cost about $30 to heat the house for two days.
-Try varying the parameters and observe the system response.
+According to this model, heating the house for two days would cost about $30.
+Try varying the parameters and observing the system response.

 You can modify this model to include an air conditioner.
 You can implement the air conditioner as a modified heater.
-To do this, add parameters like the following to sldemo_househeat_data.m.
+To do this, add parameters like these to

 Cold air output